MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 With DPM 2019 UR1, you can exclude the specific disk from a VMware VM backup.
 [Learn more](back-up-vmware.md).

 ### Support for additional layer of authentication to delete online backup
-With DPM 2019 UR1, an  additional a layer of authentication is added for  critical operations.
+With DPM 2019 UR1, an additional layer of authentication is added for critical operations.
 You will be prompted to enter a security PIN when you perform *Stop Protection* with *Delete data* operations.

 ### New cmdlet parameter

 DPM 2019 UR1 includes a new parameter **[-CheckReplicaFragmentation]**.
-The new parameter, calculates the fragmentation percentage for a replica, and is included in the **Copy-DPMDatasourceReplica** cmdlet.
+The new parameter calculates the fragmentation percentage for a replica and is included in the **Copy-DPMDatasourceReplica** cmdlet.

 ## New features in DPM 2019 UR2

 See the following sections for information about the new features/feature updates supported in DPM 2019 UR2.

-For issues fixed in UR2, and the installation instructions for UR2, see the [KB article](https://support.microsoft.com/help/4563392/update-rollup-2-for-system-center-2019-data-protection-manager).
+For issues fixed in UR2 and the installation instructions for UR2, see the [KB article](https://support.microsoft.com/help/4563392/update-rollup-2-for-system-center-2019-data-protection-manager).

 ### Support for SQL Server Failover Cluster Instance (FCI) using Cluster Shared Volume (CSV)

 DPM 2019 UR2 supports SQL Server Failover Cluster Instance (FCI) using Cluster Shared Volume (CSV).
 With CSV, the management of your SQL Server Instance is simplified.
 You will be able to manage the underlying storage from any node as there is an abstraction to which node owns the disk.
 [Learn more](back-up-sql-server.md).

-### Optimized Volume to Volume Migration
+### Optimized Volume-to-Volume Migration

-DPM 2019 UR2 supports optimized Volume to Volume Migration.
-The optimized Volume to Volume Migration allows you to move data sources to the new volume much faster.
+DPM 2019 UR2 supports optimized Volume-to-Volume Migration.
+The optimized Volume-to-Volume Migration allows you to move data sources to the new volume much faster.
 The enhanced migration process migrates only active backup copy (Active Replica) to the new volume.
-All the new recovery points are created on the new volume while existing recovery points are maintained on the existing volume and are purged as per the retention policy.
+All the new recovery points are created on the new volume while the existing recovery points are maintained on the existing volume and are purged as per the retention policy.
 [Learn more](volume-to-volume-migration.md).

 ### Offline Backup using Azure Data Box (Preview)